supurloop/ssf/README.md

 Third, the system should have a safe boot mode that kicks in if the system reboots quickly many times in a row.

 ## Design Principles

+### No Error Codes

+Too often API error codes are ignored in part or in whole, or improperly handled due to overloaded encodings (ex. <0=error, 0=ignored, >0=length)

+Either a SSF API call will always succeed (void return), or it will return a boolean: true on success and false on failure.
+That's it.
+Any function outputs are handled via the parameter list.
+This makes application error handling simple to implement, and much less prone to errors.

+### Militant Buffer and C String Overrun Protection

+All SSF interfaces require the total allocated size of buffers and C strings to be passed as arguments.
+The SSF API will never write beyond the end of a buffer or C string.
+All C strings returned by a successful SSF API call are guaranteed to be NULL terminated.

+Safe C string SSF API to replace crash inducing strlen(), strcat(), strcpy(), and strcmp(), and other "safe" C library calls that don't always ensure NULL termination like strncpy().

 ### Design by Contract